-- I stop worrying about whatever it was that made me want a new habit
+- You stop worrying about whatever it was that made you want a new habit

 Healthy habits are automatic behaviors that make our lives easier while making our lives better.

-A cue might be seeing a Hot Now sign as you approach your favorite donut shop.
+Your cue might be seeing a Hot Now sign as you approach your favorite donut shop.
 The routine is to pull into the driveway, park, order and eat a donut or two.
-The reward, a delicious taste in this case, helps your brain remember this habit loop, causing you to repeat this behavior next time you see a Hot Now sign.
+The reward, a delicious taste, helps your brain remember this habit loop, causing you to repeat this behavior next time you see a Hot Now sign.

-You can use knowledge of this 3-part habit loop to help you form new healthy habits.
+Use knowledge of this 3-part habit loop to develop good habits.
 Piggyback your desired routine onto an existing behavior.
-If your goal is to walk after breakfast daily, why not piggyback your walk onto putting your breakfast dishes in the dishwasher.
+If your goal is to walk after breakfast daily, piggyback your walk onto putting your breakfast dishes in the dishwasher.
 The cue is loading the dishwasher after breakfast.
 The walk is your routine.
 And the reward is the praise you give yourself for following through on your goal.
 Keep this up, and eventually you’ll have a new healthy habit.

 I use the piggyback method for all types of habits, not just health habits.
-I remember to water my potted plants by linking rinsing a milk bottle to the watering task.
+I remember to water my potted plants by linking the watering task to rinsing a milk bottle.
 I successfully linked flossing my teeth to taking a shower.
 I’ve piggybacked meal planning to grocery shopping, jogging to finishing coffee, strength training to finishing breakfast and so much more!

 - Commit to a healthy behavior (the routine).